cysouw/diathesis/text/c11_infinitive.md

   (≠ Das Auto steht mir auf dem Parkplatz.)
 :::

-There is a curious parallel between this diathesis and the *haben + am + Infinitiv* diathesis, see [@sec:zuminfinitive-haben-am].
+There is a curious parallel between this diathesis and the *haben + am‑Infinitiv* diathesis, see [@sec:zuminfinitive-haben-am].
 Both use the light verb *haben* with an infinitive, they show the same role-remapping, and semantically they are highly similar.
-The first difference is that the dative in this diathesis is the possessor of the locational object, while the dative in the *haben + am + Infinitiv* diathesis is the possessor of the nominative.
+The first difference is that the dative in this diathesis is the possessor of the locational object, while the dative in the *haben + am‑Infinitiv* diathesis is the possessor of the nominative.
 The second difference is of course the extra *am* preposition.
 It is a tantalising thought that this *am* preposition is somehow related to the fact that there is no obligatory location present in that diathesis.

 **Attested Verbs**